-As regards the re-organization of the existing Force, I would most strongly recommend that it be entirely disbanded; and that a new one be raised on a more effective footing, under a better and more concise code of Rules and Regulations, which ought to be framed by a body of competent Officers, and promulgated before the enrolment of any Volunteers; who before taking the Oath of Allegiance will thus have the Rules by which they are to be governed, as well as the duties they have to perform, clearly put before them.
-Inducements should be held out to the Volunteers to join the Force, as also some prospective advantage to be derived by his continuance in it.
+not come on parade.
+As regards the re-organization of the existing Force, I would most strongly recommend that it be entirely disbanded; and that a new one be raised on a more effective footing, under a better and more concise code of Rules and Regulations, which ought to be framed by a body of competent Officers, and promulgated before the enrolment of any Volunteers ; who before taking the Oath of Allegiance will thus have the Rules by which they are to be governed, as well as the duties they have to perform, clearly put before them.
+Inducements should be held out to the Volunteers to join the Porce, as also some prospective advantage to be derived by his continuance in it.
 His clothing ought to be supplied by the Government.
 I would suggest that the capitation allowance of £2 annually be discontinued: in lieu thereof that every Volunteer, after passing his Recruit Drill, be furnished with uniform which should last him two years.
 Such uniform, I believe, could be contracted for at the rate of £4 4s. per man; a less sum would suffice after the first issue as the same Busby would serve for several years (I am presuming that the Tasmanian Volunteer Force, North and South, be an Artillery one).
 Half the sum might be made chargeable in 1867, the other in 1868.
 As a further inducement to join, I would propose that every Volunteer, on being returned efficient, should be exempt from serving on all Juries.
 It would also encourage the movement if greater facilities were given for the purchase of ammunition at a cheaper rate than at present.
-But what I consider would impart more vitality to the Volunteer movement than anything else, or would tend in a greater degree to render the Force a permanent and an efficient one, would be the grant of a remission order in the purchase or lease of land from the Crown to every Volunteer whose name is returned in the Roll of Efficients for five consecutive years.
-I would suggest that, if the Force is to be reconstructed, the past service of those Efficients who rejoin it should be adopted, and such conce
+But what I consider would impart more vitality to the Volunteer movement than anything else, or would tend in a greater degree to render the Force a permanent and an efficient one, would be the grant of a remission order in the purchase or lease of land from the Crown to every Volunteer whose name is returned in the Roll of Efficients who rejoin it should be allowed to count to such an extent as may be deemed desirable.
+I make these remarks on re-organization with